olton/mina-node-monitor/client/CLIENT-DOCS.md

 # Mina Monitor Client

 The Mina Monitor Client (then just Client) is a JavaScript application, written in HTML, CSS, JavaScript, and intended for showing data, received from Mina Monitor Server.
+Client must be launched on desktop system with installed web browser.

 ### Pre-requirements
 To use or/and build monitor you need install `NodeJS`, `npm`.